 Note: Unless directed by your dentist, never give infants and children aspirin.

-Anesthetics are available either by prescription or over-the-counter and come in many dosage forms, including aerosol spray, dental paste, gel, lozenges, ointments, and solutions.
-Dental anesthetics are contained in such brand name products as Ambesol, Chloraseptic, Orajel, and Xylocaine.
+Analgesics are available either by prescription or over-the-counter and come in many dosage forms, including aerosol spray, dental paste, gel, lozenges, ointments, and solutions.
+Dental analgesics are contained in such brand name products as Ambesol, Chloraseptic, Orajel, and Xylocaine.

 Topical pain relievers applied to the gums should not be used for teething.
 Not only does saliva quickly wash the medication away, but the FDA warns against dangerous, potentially life-threatening side effects caused by such products in infants and small children.